ramontayag/rpi-playbooks/README.md

 - Copy `pi.sample` to `pi` and edit the ip addresses.
 If you have multiple Pis you want to configure now, you may add them as extra lines
 - In the following commands, replace `ip.address` with the Pi's ip address

+First, we have to install the things it needs for the recipes to follow:

+    ansible-playbook setup.yml -i pi

 To make the Pi a BTSync back up server:

     ansible-playbook backup.yml -i pi --extra-vars="btsync_password=mybtsyncpassword"